 Sarah R. LaFreniere

-In addition to her work on the Foreign Exchange matter, Sarah represents the interests of European consumers seeking damages from Volkswagen AG in relation to that company’s massive “clean-diesel” fraud.
+- VW “Clean Diesel” Litigation – Sarah represents European consumers in Germany and elsewhere seeking damages from Volkswagen AG in relation to that company’s massive “clean-diesel” fraud.
 Sarah has been at the forefront of litigation pursuant to 28 U.S.C. § 1782, seeking to obtain evidence through U.S. discovery mechanisms for use in the European litigation.
-In addition, Sarah’s recent representative matters include:

 American University Washington College of Law, J.D. (summa cum laude, order of the coif), 2014

 McMaster University, BA (Hons., summa cum laude), 2008